mdekauwe/GDAY/README.rst

 Dependancies
 =============
 If using the optimal allocation routines then you will need to build GDAY against the `GNU scientific libraries <http://www.gnu.org/software/gsl/>`_.
+Have a look at the Makefile, i.e. uncomment lines.
+Note you will have to set the appropriate path to the libraries on your machine.

 .. contents:: :local: